Location: University of Chicago

 - $6,500-$7,500 for LPNs and GNs

-- Commensurate with experience, plus room, board, laundry facilities
+- Both commensurate with experience, plus room, board, laundry facilities

-Primary Responsibilities The LPN on site will be responsible for the following:
+Primary Responsibilities The RN/LPN on site will be responsible for the following:

 - Provide healthcare to meet individual needs of staff and students.

 - Keep regular Health Center hours and be available “on-call” at all times for emergencies

 - Responding to any emergency which may arise at Summer Academy